livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 - pnpm -F scripts test:migration

 ## PREP TODO
-- Use cached Orama indexes from Vercel KV on page open (may get bumped to tail end of  migration)
+- Use cached Orama indexes from static folder (then Cloudflare R2) if it exists
-- continue running data in batches from 148K+
+- continue running data in batches
 - Use `pnpm mixed` to run Firebase prod and Supabase local and preview everything
 - Using mixed to look through local orthographies - especially in the table view
 - visual inspection of the results locally - should work similar to current prod